oktopuslinky/hackuta2025/README.md

-# Talkitout - AI-Powered Interview Coach
+# Talkitout - AI-Powered Communication Buddy

 This project was created for HackUTA 2025.